truenas/documentation/content/Contributing/Documentation/AppArticleTemplate.md

    {{\< trueimage src="/images/SCALE/Apps/InstallAppNameStorage.png" alt="Add Datasets" id="Add Datasets" >}}

-   Select the option to configure ACL entries if you want to configure this while installing the app, otherwise, use the **Permissions** widget for each dataset to edit ACL settings and and ACE entries for the app user.
+   Select the option to configure ACL entries if you want to configure this while installing the app, otherwise, use the **Permissions** widget for each dataset to edit ACL settings and ACE entries for the app user.

    To modify the dataset permissions, select **Enable ACL** to show the option to create an ACL entry to customize the dataset permissions.